abenkhadra/gosat/README.md

 - JIT compilation of SMT formulas using LLVM.
 - Integration with NLopt, a features-rich mathematical optimization backend.

-More details are available in our FMCAD'17 [paper] and this [appendix]
+More details are available in our FMCAD'17 [paper] and this [appendix].

 ## Citing